 After you learn to say ‘hello’ in Japanese, next you’d be curious about how to say ‘goodbye’, right?
 How do you say goodbye in Japanese?

-Naturally, the first Japanese word for goodbye that we learn is sayonara (さよなら).
-Well, it does not mean ‘goodbye’ the same way the English word does!
+Usually, the first Japanese word for goodbye that we learn is sayonara (さよなら).
+Well, it does mean ‘goodbye’ – but not in the same way the English word does!

 In context, sayonara means ‘goodbye forever’, for when you don’t know when you’ll see that person again.
 It is also considered very formal.